BD (company): BD Interventional

-Critical Care

-Critical Care is dedicated to helping physicians deliver uncompromised care in the areas of Bowel Management, and Patient Temperature Management Systems.

-Urology

-BD is a leader in urology and continence care.
-We strive to improve the quality of patient healthcare with essential, cost efficient medical devices such as intermittent catheters, urinary sheaths and urological drainage systems that provide effective clinical outcomes.

-Drainage

-Our range of acute and chronic drainage catheters has been carefully selected to meet the demands of current clinical practice, with an emphasis on improving patient quality of life.

-Peripheral Intervention

-Millions of people worldwide are impacted by major diseases each year, which is why Peripheral Intervention has a long history of providing medical device innovations, proven to be reliable, that are truly making a difference in patients’ lives.

-Surgical Solutions

-BD offers a full portfolio of hernia repair mesh, biologic implants and fixation systems.
-These offerings complement innovative techniques for a wide range of hernia procedures.

-Infection prevention

-Healthcare-associated infections (HAIs) represent a large and growing problem for our healthcare system.
-BD is uniquely positioned to help hospitals improve safety and reduce cost through our systematic and targeted approach, which combines clinically proven products, HAI surveillance and continuing education to help clinicians reduce the risk of infection.

-Biosurgery

-Enhanced sealants and hemostatic products to complement surgical techniques across, thoracic, cardiovascular and other surgical specialties.
+The company's line of plastic conical screwtop test tubes, known as 'Falcon tubes', is popular and the term is sometimes used as a generic term for such tubes.

 Environmental and social track record

 As of February 2010, BD was ranked 18th in the EPA Fortune 500 List of Green Power Purchasers.
 BD was also listed among the top 100 companies in Newsweek's 2009 Green Rankings ranking of the 500 largest American corporations based on environmental performance, policies, and reputation.
 BD placed third in the health care sector and 83rd overall.
 In addition, BD has been a component of the Dow Jones Sustainability World Index and the Dow Jones Sustainability North America Index for the four and five consecutive years, respectively.

 Pfitzer et al. (2013) identify BD's development of a needleless injection system as an example of leading businesses' role in creating shared value.